Michael-Test-Account/godot-open-rts/README.md

 ## Purposes of this project

+This repo is being used as a test repository for a build pipeline.

 This game is not going to be a very advanced RTS that would compete with other games of this genre.
 Instead, it will focus on simplicity and clean design so that it can:
  - showcase Godot 4 capabilities in terms of developing RTS games
  - provide an open-source project template for creating RTS games